mampetta7/MaxonFromPi2CAN/README.md

 # MaxonFromPi2CAN
-Controls maxon motor controller from Pi using Pi2CAN adaptor board from SKPang The board runs on socket CAN.
+Controls maxon motor controller from Pi using Pi2CAN adaptor board from SKPang.
+The board runs on socket CAN.

 // Bring up socket CAN by typing the following command in the terminal